-.
 The floor of a room, or a doorless doorway.

-A corridor, or possibly a kitchen sink or drawbridge (if your dungeon has sinks or drawbridges).
+A corridor, or possibly a kitchen sink or drawbridge (if your dungeon has sinks).

+< A way to the previous level.

 '''

-<

-A way to the previous level.

 A way to the next level.

 A closed door, or a spell book containing a spell you can learn (if your dungeon has

 spell books).

 A human (you, usually).

-$

 A pile of gold.

 A trap (once you detect it).

 )

 A weapon.

+Γ

 A suit or piece of armor.

 %

 A piece of food (not necessarily healthy).

 ?

 A scroll.

 A wand.

 A ring.

 A potion.

 A useful item (pick-axe, key, lamp ...).

 An amulet, or a spider web.

 A gem or rock (possibly valuable, possibly worthless).

 A boulder or statue.

+An iron ball.

 0

-An iron ball.

-An altar (if your dungeon has altars), or an iron chain.
+An altar, or an iron chain.

-A pool of water or moat.
+A pool of water or moat or a pool of lava.

 A fountain (your dungeon may not have fountains).

 An opulent throne (your dungeon may not have thrones either).

 a-zA-Z & other symbols Letters and certain other symbols represent the various inhabitants of the

 Mazes of Menace.
 Watch out, they can be nasty and vicious.
 Sometimes, however,

 they can be helpful.

 '''